Bayesian Wavelet Shrinkage with Beta Priors: Introduction

+In summary, the novelty of this paper in terms of methodology is the use and assessment of rescaled and zero-mass contaminated distributions from beta family as priors on wavelet coefficients, allowing for boundedness information in shrinkage procedure.
+Moreover, the beta distribution generalizes the already proposed uniform prior model and is related to Bickel prior (but with hyperparameters much easier to elicit and interpret).
+As an extension, we also propose a triangular prior model, as a convolution of two uniform priors and demonstrate its good performance in wavelet shrinkage tasks.

+The proposed wavelet shrinkage as a computationally straightforward task, is serving as a building block of more advanced computational methods, involving adaptive smoothing of noisy phenomena and dealing with potentially large data sets.
+In this sense, the contribution of this paper can be viewed as a potential building brick for tasks in computational statistical learning.

 This paper is organized as follows: Section 2 defines the considered model in time and wavelet domain and the proposed prior distribution, Section 3 presents the shrinkage rule and its statistical properties such as variance, bias and risks.
 As an extension of the beta prior, we consider the shrinkage rule under triangular prior in Section 4.
 Section 5 is dedicated to prior elicitation.
-To verify the strength of the proposed approach simulation studies are performed in Section 6, and the shrinkage rule is applied in a Spike Sorting real data set in Section 7.
+To demonstrate the performance of the proposed approach simulation studies are presented in Section 6, and the shrinkage rule is applied in a spike-sorting real data set in Section 7.
 Section 8 provides conclusions.